 Square Shape Psychology

 The psychology behind the square shape is rooted in its geometric properties and the associations people have developed with it over time.
-The square, with its equal sides and right angles, has a significant impact on human perception and emotions.
+The square, with its equal sides and right angles, has a significant impact on human perception and emotions (similar to the star as how someone sees you for the tarot fans among you).
 Here are some key aspects of square shape psychology:

 - Stability and Security: The square’s solid form, with its straight lines and right angles, conveys a sense of stability and security.
 People often associate squares with strength, reliability, and a firm foundation, making it a popular choice for logos and designs related to institutions like banks and governments.